akhiln007/web-repo/_posts/2018-03-28-Unix Commands.md

 sudo echo 1>/proc/sys/net/ipv4/tcp_syncookies

--getting CPU information, such as family, type and speed from /proc/cpuinfo
+- getting CPU information, such as family, type and speed from /proc/cpuinfo

--viewing important networking information under /proc/net, such as active interfaces information under /proc/net/dev,routing information in /proc/net/route and network statistics in /proc/net/netstat
+- viewing important networking information under /proc/net, such as active interfaces information under /proc/net/dev,routing information in /proc/net/route and network statistics in /proc/net/netstat

--reporting media mount point information via USB; for example, the linux kernel reports what device to use to access files(such as /dev/sda) if a USB camera or hard drive is detected on the system.
+- reporting media mount point information via USB; for example, the linux kernel reports what device to use to access files(such as /dev/sda) if a USB camera or hard drive is detected on the system.
 You can use the dmesg command to see this information.

 24) Work with shared data in the /usr directory